Reggie-Michael/Alien_Invasion/README.md

 ## Gameplay

 - **Objective**: Control the spaceship to destroy waves of aliens and progress through levels.
 - **Controls**: Use arrow keys to move left and right, and spacebar to fire bullets.
+You can also use shift to make the characters faster and q to quit the game.
 - **Scoring**: Points are awarded based on aliens destroyed, with high scores tracked.

 ## Future Enhancements